MiriamLL/spheniscus/README.md

 ### extract\_trip ✂️

-Extracts data to have only periods of interest. <br> This information was obtain from the GPS devices, trip\_start is when the individual left the colony and trip\_end when it returned.
+Cuts periods inside the data to have only periods of interest. <br> In the example, the information was obtain from the GPS devices, trip\_start is when the individual left the colony and trip\_end when it returned.